Spring outlooks highlight severe weather threat in South and worsening drought in West

 A principal driver in the springtime weather outlook is La Niña, a weather pattern characterized by anomalously cool waters in the east tropical Pacific.
 It influences the position of the jet stream and the placement of key weather systems.

-During a La Niña, high pressure over the Pacific shunts the jet stream northward into Alaska before it dives southeast over Canada and into the Lower 48.
+During a La Niña pattern, high pressure over the Pacific shunts the jet stream northward into Alaska before it dives southeast over Canada and into the Lower 48.
 That shifts the heaviest axis of moisture northward, like into western Alaska or parts of Canada and the northeastern United States, while simultaneously allowing hot temperatures to build northward.

 Where moisture is available, that will translate to humid, steamy conditions ripe for storms and flooding.
 That’s already been the case in places along the Gulf Coast, like Mississippi and Alabama.
 Both states endured a 50-tornado outbreak of severe weather last week and can expect another barrage of twisters on Thursday.